 For making conservatories a place to enjoy time during the warm conditions, there are a number of accessories that one can have.
 Potted plants can be kept in to serve moisture retention.
 To ensure that the room doesn’t feel oppressive, you may choose a colour scheme that’s light.
 A water feature or a free-standing fountain can serve to make you feel cooler and relaxed.

-A mini-fridge may also be kept in the conservatory to allow for cool refreshing drinks.
+A mini-fridge and a few Bar Stools may also be kept in the conservatory to allow for cool refreshing drinks.
 In terms of furniture, go for soft fabrics and not leather as the latter tends to make people feel sweaty during warm conditions.

 5. Ventilate the Conservatory Well

 Again, if are planning on getting your conservatory installed, ensure that vents are included in the roof.
 Other ventilation that should be included are windows that can be opened.

 There should be vents both at the top and bottom of the conservatory to maximize air circulation.
 Addition of ventilation after the conservatory construction if complete may prove to be quite expensive.
 Therefore, ensure the ventilations are included during construction.

 However, if you didn’t add them to the construction, you may add an openable skylight.
 Alternatively, you can keep the door open while inside but ensure you add a patio that is beaded for the purpose of privacy.

 With these great ideas, you’ll surely be able to have a cool conservatory during the summer without any problems.
 One or more of these ideas are even a better step to cool the room further if the temperatures soar too high.